rob-metalinkage/django-rdf-io/README.md

 when an object is saved, any enabled inferencing ServiceBindings will be applied before saving (stores may invoke loaded rules post-save)

-1) Set up a RDF Inferencer - note this may be a matter of enabling inferencing on the default store, or setting up a new store
+1) Set up a RDF Inferencer - note this may be a matter of enabling inferencing on the default store, or setting up a new store.
+If rules cannot safely co-exist, then multiple inferencing stores may be configured.
+2) Load inferencing rules to the Inferencer (optionally using ImportedResource objects and PERSIST_REPLACE service bindings)
-2) Create service bindings for inferencing - these may be chained using Next_service
+3) Create service bindings for inferencing - these may be chained using Next_service
-3) Make sure that the inferencing store is cleared of temporary data - using an appropriate PERSISTENCE_DELETE ServiceBinding as a final step in the chain
+4) Make sure that the inferencing store is cleared of temporary data - using an appropriate PERSISTENCE_DELETE ServiceBinding as a final step in the chain

 NOTE: Inferencing rules may need to be more complex if a separate inferencing store is set up, but some of the data needed for inferencing resides in the main target repository.
 Using SPIN, this leads to constructs like: